Summer Squash Casserole

 • Crush the crackers in a zip-top bag using a rolling pin or with your hands in a bowl until coarsely crumbled.

-• Melt the butter and stir into the crushed crackers, then toss with the remaining shredded cheese.
+• Melt the butter and stir it into the crushed crackers, then toss with the remaining cheddar cheese.

 • Sprinkle the buttery cracker topping evenly over the casserole.